mustankap/Oblivion/README.md

-# This is the attendance scanner project
+# This is the attendance scanner project.(not yet)